advance notice of special offers, packages, and insider savings from

 The Wentworth by the Sea, formerly the Hotel Wentworth, was built in 1874 by Daniel E. Chase and Charles E. Campbell and was the largest wooden structure on the New Hampshire coast.
 It was bought in 1879 by Frank Jones, wealthy owner of banks, breweries, insurance companies, racing stables, railroads, and the world's largest shoe-button company.
 Jones hired the talented Frank W. Hilton (no relation of Conrad) to manage and promote the Wentworth.
 Hilton introduced steam-driven elevators, Western Union telegraph, a telephone wire connected to the Rockingham Hotel, high-tech outdoor electrical arc lights, flush water closets, a dish-washing machine, croquet and lawn tennis, billiard room, bathing houses, athletic competitions, horses, and an in-house orchestra.
 With Frank Jones’s death in 1902, the hotel was sold but did not have another successful owner until Harry Beckwith bought the Wentworth in 1920 and operated it for 25 years.

 In 1905, the hotel housed the Russian and Japanese delegations who negotiated the treaty of Portsmouth to end the Russo-Japanese War.
 President Theodore Roosevelt proposed the peace talks and won the Nobel Peace Prize for his efforts.
 Frank Jones's executor, Judge Calvin Page followed his will and the Wentworth provided free accommodations to both delegations.
-After the final document was signed at the Portsmouth Naval Shipyard, the Japanese hosted an "International Love Feast" at the Wentworth.
+The Japanese hosted an "International Love Feast" at the Wentworth before the final document was signed at the Portsmouth Naval Shipyard.

 In 1916, the famous 56 year-old Annie Oakley was persuaded by Manager Harry Priest to demonstrate her horsemanship and shooting skills for guests at the Wentworth.
 Two sports, golfing and swimming, sum up the Beckwith focus.
 He hired the famous Donald Ross to design the finest nine-hole course in New England.
 Beckwith built the Ship, a massive new building shaped like a cruise liner and located between the bridge to Rye and the hotel pier.
 He also created a deep ocean-fed pool with a new cement floor.
 In accordance with the racist fabric of America, Beckwith promised his guests that they would receive the finest in gentile-only accommodations.
 The Wentworth prospered through Prohibition and survived even the Great Depression but was closed during World War II when the military took over the hotel's facilities for the duration.